arkebi24/Full-Stack-Project/READ.md

-# 🌈 Colorful Full Stack Project
+# 🌈 Full Stack Project

 Welcome to our exciting Full Stack Project! 🚀